Course is at capacity! Join the waitlist for the next live-stream EMR Boot Camp: August 12-13, 2021.

 Investigators at all career stages are welcome to attend, and we particularly encourage trainees and early-stage investigators to participate.

-There are three prerequisites to attend this training:
+There are three prerequisites and requirements to attend this training:

 - Each participant must have an introductory background in statistics.